- Open fire

 - Broadband / WiFi

 Hebden Bridge 1 mile.
 A traditional, stone-built, terraced cottage, just off the main high street of the village of Mytholmroyd, home of the infamous Cragg Coiners and birthplace of Ted Hughes, the Poet Laureate, a mile from Hebden Bridge.
 Fully refurbished, this cosy Hebden Bridge cottage is full of character and retains the charm of a bygone age, making it an ideal romantic retreat.
 Set over three floors, the accommodation includes a lower ground floor snug with electric stove and a ground floor open plan living area with kitchen, sitting and dining areas and a warming woodburning stove.
 On the first floor of your Hebden Bridge cottage there is a spacious bedroom with super king-size bed and an adjoining bathroom.
 This Yorkshire cottage offers excellent walks from the doorstep and also on the nearby canal towpath, where it's only 10 minutes' walk to Hebden Bridge with its many pubs and restaurants, lively and varied nightlife, wide range of lovely eateries and curiosity shops, and the old cinema, where you can indulge in tea and scones at the interval.
 Closer to home, Mytholmroyd offers a couple of good pubs, a bistro, cafe and also the Walkely Clogs factory, the oldest clog makers in the country.
 The countryside surrounding this lovely area offers many bridleways and there is also a mountain bike centre in Hebden Bridge.
 Visit the village of Heptonstall with its two historic pubs, or explore the home of the Bronte sisters in nearby Haworth.
 With the bustling town of Skipton also within an easy drive, this is a superb Hebden Bridge cottage whatever the time of year.
+Note: This property is next door to Ref 911868, together they sleep 4.

 Over three floors.
 One super king-size double bedroom (zip/link, can be a twin on request).
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with woodburning stove.
 Lower ground floor snug with single sofa bed and electric stove.